 I'll be back next week, unboxing my gold plated toys for you...so stay tuned..

-I started this Blog in 2007 right after getting back into hobby after 20 years away and my 1st child.
-Over the last six years I've made alot of new friends and done alot of great gaming.
+The blog is a decade old now and that is hard to believe!
+I started in 2007 right after getting back into hobby after 20 years away and my 1st child.
+Over these last 10 years I've made alot of new friends and done alot of great gaming.
 I really have an "anything goes" approach to the blog so other games and topics will arise as they may, which is why you wont find me on alot of other peoples dedicated blogrolls for "x" game.
 I'm kind of just out there on the digital "High Seas" winging it, but like a good pirate that's the way I like it.
-If you want to contact me I can be emailed at: email@example.com Looking forward to year Seven here at Plastic Legions!
+If you want to contact me I can be emailed at: firstname.lastname@example.org